Geometric Learning of Canonical Parameterizations of $2D$-curves

-\section{Extended Abstract}
+\section{Extended~Abstract}

-Our visual system is trained to identify objects differing only by the action of a shape-preserving group like the group of translations, rotations and scalings.
-Consequently these symmetries need to be taken into account in the design of algorithms for object detection and classification.
-A common way to build neural networks that learn the symmetries is to use data augmentation.
-This involves adding to the data set new samples obtained by letting the symmetry group act on the original samples, such as, for example, adding rotated images to the original images.
-In addition to the fact that data augmentation increases computational cost, it is also very memory-intensive.
+Our visual system is trained to identify objects that differ only by the action of a shape-preserving group, like the group of translations, rotations, and~scalings.
+Consequently, these symmetries need to be taken into account in the design of algorithms for object detection and classification.
+A~common way to build neural networks that learn the symmetries is to use data augmentation.
+This involves adding to the dataset new samples obtained by letting the symmetry group act on the original samples, for~example, adding rotated images to the original images.
+In~addition to the fact that data augmentation increases computational cost, it is also very memory-intensive.
 In~this paper, we will consider, in particular, the symmetry group consisting of reparameterizations of contours in the plane, which is an infinite-dimensional Lie~group.

-In order to avoid data augmentation and build more sustainable algorithms, we present an alternative method to mod out symmetries based on the notion of section (also called cross-section) of a principal fiber bundle (see Section~\ref{section_fiber_bundle} and Section~\ref{section_sections}).
-Within this framework, a distinguished object is selected in each orbit under the symmetry group.
-This amounts to normalization or standardization of samples with respect to the action of the groups of translations, rotations, scalings, and reparameterizations on curves in the plane.
-The contour of the statue of Liberty is used for this purpose.
-For each shape-preserving group, the orbit of the statue of Liberty is visualized, as well as two distinguished elements in this orbit, corresponding to the choice of two particular sections of the corresponding fiber bundle (see Section~\ref{section_fiber_bundle}).
+In order to avoid data augmentation and build more sustainable algorithms, we present an alternative method to mod out symmetries based on the notion of section (also called cross-section) of a principal fiber bundle (see \cref{section_fiber_bundle,section_sections}).
+Within~this framework, a~distinguished object is selected in each orbit under the symmetry group.
+This amounts to normalization or standardization of samples with respect to the action of the groups of translations, rotations, scalings, and~reparameterizations.